luxonis/depthai-python/docs/source/components/pipeline.rst

 Pipeline first steps
 ####################

-To get DpethAI up and running, one has to define pipeline, populate it with nodes, configure the nodes and link them together.
-After that, pipeline can be loaded onto the :ref:`Device` and be started.
+To get DepthAI up and running, one has to define a pipeline, populate it with nodes, configure the nodes and link them together.
+After that, the pipeline can be loaded onto the :ref:`Device` and be started.

 .. code-block:: python